Juniper: benefits, dosage, contraindications

 Type 2 diabetes: use with caution

-Juniper berries may reduce blood glucose levels.
-They could cause hypoglycemia (abnormally low) in diabetic individuals.
+Juniper berries may lower blood glucose (blood sugar).
+They may cause hypoglycemia (abnormally low blood sugar) in people with diabetes.
 Use with caution.

 Juniper berries may affect blood pressure and complicate its control.